pal1000/mesa-dist-win/buildscript/readme.md

 mingw-w64 if used | `.\mingw64\bin\;` for 64-bit and `.\mingw32\bin\;` for 32-bit
 Ninja build system if used | `.\ninja\;`

-build.cmd script automates this whole process but you must respect the relative paths between the script and the sources and tools.
-Assuming the script is located in current folder "." then each tool and code source must be located as follows:
+This build script automates this whole process but you must respect the relative paths between the script and the sources and tools.
+If you folowed my instructions this should have been accomplished already.
-- CMake: .\cmake;
-- Python: .\Python;
-- Flex and bison: .\flexbison;
-- LLVM source code: .\llvm;
-- Mesa source code: .\mesa;
-- S3 texture compression library source code: .\dxtn;
-- Mingw-w64 i686 (32-bit): .\mingw-w64\x86;
-- Mingw-w64 x86_64 (64-bit): .\mingw-w64\x64;
-- Ninja build system: .\ninja;

 This way the script would be able to set PATH variable correctly and you'll no longer need to set anything from this point forward.

 ## 3. Build process
+The script is located at `.\mesa-dist-win\buildscript\build.cmd`.
+Now run it.
 The script acts like a Wizard asking for the following during execution:
 - architecture for which you want to build mesa - type "y" for x64, otherwise x86 is selected;
 - if you need to build LLVM.
 You only need to do it once for each architecture you target when new version is out and this doesn't happen very often;